-Grand Designs House of the Year: See inside 3 of the UK’s best homes
+Grand Designs House of the Year: 3 of the UK’s best homes

-Take a glimpse inside the best new houses featured in episode 1 of Grand Designs: House of the Year 2017, featuring a modern London town house, a renovated hut and house on the hill in Bath.
+Take a glimpse inside the best new houses featured in episode 1 of Grand Designs: House of the Year 2017

 From an old shepherd’s hut to a quirky London tower, preview three of the houses featured on tonight’s Grand Designs: House of the Year 2017 from the RIBA House of the Year longlist, hosted by Kevin McCloud.